Choosing Faith Over Fear: Embracing Our Current Circumstances Rather than Questioning Them

 A small shift in perspective can help us to step out of the vicious cycle we all find ourselves in sometimes.
 Next time you find yourself in times of struggle, remember that you always have the choice to choose faith over fear.
 Here are 5 pointers on how you can do just that:

 Invite the emotion in: Simply acknowledging that we are experiencing uncomfortable emotions can be very freeing.
-Sometimes without realizing, we automatically attempt to disconnect from the uncomfortable feeling, and we only end up connecting to it more.
-I always speak with my clients about inviting their emotions in, and listening to what they are trying to tell you.
+Sometimes without realizing it, we automatically attempt to disconnect from the uncomfortable feeling, and we only end up connecting to it more.
+I always speak with my clients about inviting their emotions in and listening to what they are trying to tell you.
 This is a great way to begin to respond to our emotions differently.

 Start each day with an act that orients you to faith: I have found that the beginning of the day sets the tone for the rest of the day.
 It is essential, especially in times of pain and sadness to begin your day with an act that orients you to faith.
 This can be done through meditation, prayer, journaling, exercise, just to name a few.
 Starting your day this way, even for just five minutes, helps you to refocus on what is important and helps you connect with the notion that you are exactly where you need to be.